speedwing/kubernetes-all-the-things/Week6/README.md

 In order to use the login service, you also need to release `nemo83/ws1-web:v2`.
 Version 2 requires the URL of the login service.
 The name of the service can be passed via the env var `LOGIN_API_HOST` and can be added in the Deployment spec.
 Please note that you do not need to specify the full URL, but just the service name.

+The exercise:

+* deploy the webapp and the login service
+* create required resources so that you can browse locally w/o tunnels or port forward

 ### Canary deployment (Exercise 3)